 4 – WriteWay Pro:

-As the developer suggests, this particular inclusion in our softwares similar to Scrivener can be a writer’s best friend, irrespective whether they are aspiring authors or basic hobbyists.
+As the developer suggests, this particular inclusion in our software similar to Scrivener can be a writer’s best friend, irrespective whether they are aspiring authors or basic hobbyists.
 You can utilize this piece of software right from the initial concept stages to the completed manuscript.
-The list of comprehensive features found here read as book organization, story notecards and notecard templates, dynamic outline, integrated full featured word processor, word/page count tracking, character profiles, research folders and deadline management.
+The list of comprehensive features found here read as book organization, story notecards and notecard templates, dynamic outline, integrated full-featured word processor, word/page count tracking, character profiles, research folders, and deadline management.

 Available for Windows Vista, XP, 7 and 8 PCs, you can opt for a 30-day trial demo version or pay $35 to acquire the Professional edition.

 5 – Storybook:

 This free open source novel-writing software helps you juggle multiple plotlines and even manage different locations, items, characters, tags, scenes, and ideas minus any complication.
 Sporting a simple, user-friendly interface, it also comes complete with chart tools, task list and navigation, Storybook Memoria, spell check, object tree, and adjustable view.
 There’s even a handy feature called Global Ideas which enables you to store all your random brainstorming data and categorize them under various levels like ‘started,’ ‘not started,’ ‘abandoned’ and ‘completed.’